To build from the CVS archive, run the following command

 Programs

-The install now uses the standard
+The install uses the standard

 GNU autoconf process.
 So its simply a matter of running